chicagopython/code-of-conduct/incident-response.md

 Any member of the Chipy Code of Conduct Committee can issue a verbal warning to a participant that their behavior violates ChiPy’s code of conduct.
-Warnings should be logged via an email to to chipy.conduct@gmail.com as soon as practical.
+Warnings should be logged via an email to the [conduct hotline] as soon as practical.
 The report should include as much of the following as you can remember: